 In Year 7, students will have the opportunity to learn a selection of European and Asian Languages.
+This will enable the student to select a language that they wish to continue studying in Year 8.

 In Year 8, students will be required to study one of the languages offered at the school for the year.